Skip To Main Content

 Notes

-• Hadley Rogers '26, Miranda Mosqueda '28 and Dyche each recorded a hit for Hamilton, while Jess Chieco '29 and Sammy Morris '29 both drew a walk.
+• Hadley Rogers '26, Miranda Mosqueda '28 and Dyche recorded the hits for Hamilton, while Jess Chieco '29 and Sammy Morris '29 drew one walk apiece.

-• McDowell recorded a game-high two hits for RPI, while Sydney Speanburg scored a game-high two runs with one hit and two walks.
+• McDowell recorded a game-high two hits for RPI, while Sydney Speanburg scored two runs with one hit and two walks.

 • Hamilton's Yael Everett '28 recorded three strikeouts in six innings pitched.